πŸ“ The "REBEL" animator πŸ“–

 10/1/20163 min read

-Back in 2016 I decided to shake up my life and shuffle the cards on the table, and that's how my adventure as an animator in a tourist village in Sardinia begins, especially in Tortolì.
+Back in 2016 I decided to shake up my life and reshuffle the cards on the table, and that's how my adventure as an entertainer in a tourist village in Sardinia begans, specifically in Tortolì.

-During this experience I had the opportunity to have several good and bad experiences and to debunk or confirm some of the myths about tourist animators.
+During this experience I had the chance to go through both good and bad moments, and to either confirm or debunk some of the common myths about tourists and entertainers.

-In detail I worked as a Sport and Contact animator in the period of July and August, there would be a lot to say about it but I will limit myself to telling only a few passages.
+I worked as a Sport and Contact animator during July and August.
+There is so much I could say about it but I will limit myself to sharing just a few highlights.

-Upon my arrival I was welcomed by a staff of only four people and I immediately had a good impression, later (as expected) I had some "incompatibility" problems with the head animator and the owner of the village.
+When I first arrived, I was welcomed by a staff of only four people and I immediately had a good impression.
+Later on (as I expected) I had some "incompatibility" problems with the head animator and the village owner.

-Our head animator was quite good as he had been doing this job for several years but it was the first time he was the boss and this in my opinion created a bit of "performance anxiety" linked above all to the fact that the owner of the village was very demanding and honestly with such a small staff (therefore a low budget) it is not possible to demand high-level services or in any case five people cannot do the work of ten or fifteen people.
+Our head animator was quite good as he had been doing this job for several years, but it was his first time as a manager.
+In my opinion, this caused a bit of "performance anxiety", especially because the village owner was extremely demanding.
+Honestly, with such a small team(and clearly a low budget) it is unrealistic to expect top-tier services because five people can't do the work of ten or fifteen.

-I know you've come this far for your "curiosity" and so I'll answer the question you're asking yourself: Do animators approach girls well?
-Well, in part yes because the animator is a reference figure within the village and is constantly talking to everyone as well as being a very "free" figure for the nature.
+I know you've read this far for your "curiosity", so let me answer the question you're probably wondering about: Do animators approach girls well?
+Well, partly yes.
+An entertainer is a reference point within the village, always talking to everyone and naturally seen as a "free spirit" because of his job.

-At 6 pm break and then dinner, after dinner obviously we did shows of various kinds from representations to musical shows to cabaret; in reference to the question from before about the girls... well the only free time is the night after the show (assuming that you are not too tired or that you do not have to rehearse for the shows of the following weeks).
+At 6 pm we had a short break before dinner.
+In the evenings we performed various shows, everything from skits and musicals to cabaret.
+And about the earlier question regarding girls...well the only free time you have is late at night (assuming that you are not too tired or that you do not have to rehearse for the shows of the following weeks).

 Keep reading the Blog...